 Comprehensive 4-channel Serato DJ controller with Stem integration, excellent connectivity, and solid build quality.

-Another excellent Serato DJ controller with motorized jog wheels.
+An outstanding Serato controller with motorized jog wheels.
 Also offers solid integration with Serato FX.

 There are plenty of choices when it comes to Serato compatible controllers.
-From budget options to the top of the line club-ready gear.
+From budget options to the top DJ controllers.
 Let’s check out the range of options to choose from.